cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 #### Breast Cancer

-Given the costs of breast screening programs, in dollars and unfun procedures, the world could really use a very smart model to guide screening and further workup to where provide most benefit.
-Imagine feeding in to such a model images, clinical labs, genome, proteins, cell-free dna, and whatever else we can throw at it.
-Gears spin and out pops a risk profile that might inform when you get your next screening or whether you want to move on to biopsy.
+Given the costs of breast screening programs, in resources and unfun procedures, the world could really use a very smart model to guide screening and further workup to the patients that would benefit most.
+Imagine feeding images, clinical labs, genome, proteins, cell-free dna, etc. to such a model.
+Gears spin and out pops a risk profile that might inform when you get your next screening or whether you want to move on to biopsy or not.

-Carrasco-Zanini, J. et al. found that:
-“Proteins outperformed polygenic risk scores for all of these diseases, except for breast cancer.”

-With this in mind, I was disappointed to see the small lift in predictive ability for breast cancer.
-It's better when the data speaks loud-and-clear without statistical jiggery-pokery, but could a more sophisticated model pull out a stronger signal?
-That's the question addressed in this paper:
+With this in mind, I was disappointed to see the relatively small lift in predictive ability proteins are able to provide for breast cancer.
+Carrasco-Zanini, J. et al. found that, “Proteins outperformed polygenic risk scores for all of these diseases, except for breast cancer.”
+Could a more sophisticated model pull out a stronger signal?

 ![Evaluation of circulating plasma proteins in breast cancer using Mendelian randomisation](../images/blood-proteins/paper-circulating-plasma-proteins-in-breast-cancer.png){:style="width: 80%; margin: 1em 4em; filter: drop-shadow(0.35rem 0.35rem 0.4rem rgba(0, 0, 0, 0.5));"}